In this beginner’s guide, we will walk you through the steps to set up Jenkins agent nodes using SSH (Password and SSH key-based authentication).

 mkdir ~/.ssh && cd ~/.ssh

-3. Create an ssh key pair using the following command.
+Step 3: Create an ssh key pair using the following command.
 Press enter for all the defaults when prompted.

 ssh-keygen -t rsa -C "The access key for Jenkins slaves"

 authorized_keys file using the following command.

 cat id_rsa.pub >> ~/.ssh/authorized_keys

-5. Now, copy the contents of the private key to the clipboard.
+Step 5: Now, copy the contents of the private key to the clipboard.

 You need to select the node using the label option.
 If you start to type the letter the node list will show up.

-When it comes to automating the process, you will need scripts and jenkins CLI to this.
+When it comes to automating the process, you will need scripts and Jenkins CLI to do this.
 I will cover that in future posts.